Ashu-hub/All-About-MicroServices/MicroServicesNCloudInterviewQuestions.md

 	**Cluster of Eureka Server:**
 	Cluster is set of nodes which behaves as Single Node.
 Generally Eureka Cluster is deployed zone wise.

 	How to do Configuration for clusters:-
 	- Create 3 diff active. profile in localhost with diff port.
 	- Add in prop file -   eureka.client.fetch-Regisry = true and eureka.client.register-with-eureka =false, eureka.client.service-url = {Other two Eureka's address}
 	Cluster automatically syncup between them.
 	So If a service is register in  e1 Eureka, e2,e3 eureka will have its information too.
-All the REpicas can be seen in DS REplica section of Eureka UI.
+All the Repicas can be seen in DS REplica section of Eureka UI.

 	** Lookup for the service**
 	- In Controller autowire DiscoveryClient and then get the SereviceInstance and from there get the URI.